 Strategic Techniques to Address Claims of Failure to Hire, Equal Pay, Class vs. Individual Claims

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will equip employment counsel with practical techniques to draft EEOC position statements.
-The experienced panelists will outline strategies for responding to various types of EEOC charges while minimizing full-scale investigations and lawsuits.
+This CLE webinar will provide employment counsel with practical techniques to draft EEOC position statements.
+The experienced panel will outline strategies for responding to various types of EEOC charges while minimizing full-scale investigations and lawsuits.

 - Internal investigation

 - Position statement drafting techniques

 - Class claims vs. individual claims